 3. Fire HD 10

-And now moving on to the cheaper models.
-Amazon Fire HD 10 is Amazons take on the cheap, quality tablet.
-It comes with a 10” screen and as for storage you can choose from 32 or 64GB of storage, but you can always expand to up to 512 GB through microSD memory card slot.
+And now, moving on to the cheaper models.
+Amazon Fire HD 10 is Amazon’s take on the cheap, quality tablet.
+It comes with a 10” screen and, as for storage, you can choose from 32 or 64GB of storage, but you can always expand to up to 512 GB through a microSD memory card slot.

-Fire HD 10 has a bit smaller screen than the flagship models and is a bit slower inside.
+Fire HD 10 has a bit smaller screen than the flagship models and slower performance.
 So, it’s not that good for music production on the fly, but it will be perfect if you’re looking for a cheap and sturdy tablet to take on to gigs and read spreadsheets or lyrics from.

-It’s also quite lightweight and robust, and since it’s so cheap, you won’t regret it too much if someone spills the drink on it or something similar in the bar!
+It’s also quite lightweight and robust, and since it’s so cheap, you won’t regret it too much if someone spills a drink on it in the bar!

 4. Surface Pro 7

 Microsoft Surface Pro 7 is the latest in their popular line of light 2-in-1 laptops.
 It’s very lightweight, but because it runs on Windows 10, you could install a full DAW on this, such as Ableton Live.

 It has a 12.3” touch screen, and you can pick from several different Intel processors.
 You can choose from 128GB to up to 1 TB of memory, with different RAM options available too (Intel Core i3, i5, and i7).
 With a 10-hour long battery life, this ultra-slim and lightweight tablet is going to do the job well.

-Because this is tablet is so strong, you can easily use it for any work, from music production to recording on the road.
-With this quality however comes the price.
+Because this tablet is so strong, you can easily use it for any work, from music production to recording on the road.
+With this quality, however, comes the price.

 5. Huawei Mediapad T5

 If you’re looking for a very compact Android tablet, this is definitely an option to consider.
-MediaPad M5 is an 8.4” HD screen, with 64GB of internal storage.
+MediaPad M5 has an 8.4” HD screen and 64GB of internal storage.
 It comes with a quadcore chip, giving you enough power to keep everything running smoothly.